 Japanese knotweed is specifically classed as a "material fact", meaning there is a legal requirement on Estate Agents to make prospective buyers aware of the knotweed.
 We work with many Estate Agents, NAEA and the Guild of Estate Agents to help in the buying/selling process of knotweed affected property.
 Attempts to conceal knotweed by desperate sellers are all too common.

 The Law Society’s TA6 form now has a specific question relating to Japanese knotweed.
 It's important the seller discloses the presence of knotweed in order to avoid being sued for misrepresentation.

 There are many so called knotweed specialists who through ignorance or with the intention to mislead customers claim they have “Insurance Backed Guarantees” (IBG) or warranties, when it is quite clear that they do not.

 Some offer Performance Bonds, Professional Indemnity or Public Liability Insurance that clearly they do not understand.
 Many of the genuine IBGs available are backed by a non-rated insurer, and careful examination of the small print might surprise.

-However, at long last there is now a Japanese knotweed insurance backed guarantee that has A-rated security underwritten at Lloyd’s.
+However, at long last there is now a Japanese knotweed insurance backed guarantee that is underwritten by an "AA-" rated insurer.